 There are viewing windows at different heights, steps and tunnels to explore and sea the fish from all angles.
 It’s fun.

 Excitingly at Hunstanton Sea Life Centre there is a Seal Rescue Centre, it’s alway the highlight of my visit.
 I love to see who they have in for rehabilitation and watch them swimming in their pool.

-They also have some very cute otters and over the summer they opened a new Penguin Beach area.
+They also have some very cute otters and last summer they opened a new Penguin Beach area.
 It’s not very large as you can imagine but you can get really close to the penguins.

 You’ve got the classic walk through tunnel that we all love and you can be surrounded by sharks, rays and a beautiful Sea Turtle.